Snowfork/snowbridge/docs/specs/xcmp.md

 3. The sovereign account of D on R will be credited with 21 PolkaETH.
 4. D will mint 21 PolkaETH into Bob's account.

-### Alice attempts to exchange 42 DOT for 21 PolkaETH

-Alice holds 42 DOT on her home chain and wants to exchange it for 21 PolkaETH held on our parachain.

-Parties:
-- H: Home chain
-- D: Destination chain (Polkadot-Ethereum Bridge)

-H will need to have reserve holdings of DOT & PolkaETH on D.

-Effects:
-1. H will withdraw 42 DOT from Alice's local account.
-2. D will perform the exchange, depositing 21 PolkaETH into Alice's local account.
-3. H can take further action depending on the outcome of (2).

 ## Asset Identification

-To support cross-parachain transfers, the consensus system needs to be able to identify the relative location of bridged ethereum assets held within our parachain.
+To support transfers into our chain, the consensus system needs to be able to identify the relative location of bridged ethereum assets held within our parachain.

 These assets are all stored in our custom multi-asset [pallet](https://sad-curie-a48c3f.netlify.app/artemis_asset/index.html), and are individually identified by 20-byte identifiers.
 These identifiers can be used within [XCMP's MultiAssets](https://github.com/paritytech/xcm-format/blob/master/README.md#multiasset-universal-asset-identifiers).
 They will usually but not always correspond to a contract address on the Ethereum side.